PAAR-IT-GmbH/node-source-map-support/README.md

     at node.js:901:3
 ```

-There is also the option to use `-r source-map-support/register` with typescript, without the need add the `require('source-map-support').install()` in the code base:
+There is also the option to use `-r @paar-it-gmbh/source-map-support/register` with typescript, without the need add the `require('@paar-it-gmbh/source-map-support').install()` in the code base:

 ```
-$ npm install source-map-support typescript
+$ npm install @paar-it-gmbh/source-map-support typescript
 $ node_modules/typescript/bin/tsc  -sourcemap demo.ts
-$ node -r source-map-support/register demo.js
+$ node -r @paar-it-gmbh/source-map-support/register demo.js

 demo.ts:5
   bar() { throw new Error('this is a demo'); }